 So how can fat guys be more attractive?

-Now don’t get me wrong, there are women who are specifically attracted to fat or overweight men.
-This could however narrow the chances for an overweight man to find a suitable partner, and it’s not the question I was asked.
-Even before addressing the cause of being fat/overweight and looking at ways to get an overweight man back to a healthy weight, there are still things fat men can do to be more attractive to women.
+Although there are women who are specifically attracted to fat or overweight men, to limit yourself to dating these women could very much narrow the chances for an overweight man to find a suitable partner, and it’s not the question I was asked by the gentleman who inspired this article.
+Even before addressing the cause of being fat/overweight and looking at ways to get an overweight man back to a healthy weight and physique, there are still many things fat men can do to be more attractive to women.

 - Learning how to be more confident